AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 #### Individual Points

-It is possible to configure the appearance of each cell individually - use extra data fields corresponding with the methods mentioned above.
+It is possible to configure the appearance of each cell individually - use extra data fields corresponding to the methods mentioned above.
 In this case the `heat` field can be omitted:

 ```
 // create data